Jeeaaasus/youtube-dl/README.md

     ```
     Adding with Docker: `docker exec youtube-dl bash -c "echo URL >> ./channels.txt"`

-    It is recommended to use ID-based URLs, they look like: `/channel/UC0vaVaSyV14uvJ4hEZDOl0Q`, as the other ones might get changed.
+    It is recommended to use the ID-based URLs, they look like: `/channel/UC0vaVaSyV14uvJ4hEZDOl0Q`, as the other ones might get changed.
     You find the ID-based URL by going to a video and clicking on the uploader.

     A recent change makes it that all channel URLs must end with `/videos`, otherwise you will download "related" channels and other things.